Watershed Management on PEI

 - Have a say in environmental issues that are important to you

 The first step is to join your local watershed group.
 These groups represent stakeholders' interests and coordinate work within the watershed.
-To find out which watershed group is active in your area, consult the 2018 PEI Watershed Management Groups map or the 2018 PEI Watershed Group Contact List.
+To find out which watershed group is active in your area or to contact your local group visit the PEI Watershed Alliance page and look under Groups.

 There are some areas of PEI that don’t yet have an active watershed group.
-If you live in one of these areas, consider joining an existing, nearby group or begin a new group.
+If you live in one of these areas, consider joining a nearby group or begin a new group.